needle-mirror/com.unity.addressables/Documentation~/LoadContentCatalogAsync.md

 # Manage content catalogs

 By default, the Addressables system manages the [catalog](build-content-catalogs.md) automatically at runtime.
 If you built your application with a remote catalog, the Addressables system automatically checks for a new catalog, and downloads the new version and loads it into memory.
+Unity uses the [__Catalog Download Timeout__](AddressableAssetSettings.md#downloads) property to determine how long to wait for a catalog to download.
+If the operation times out, then Unity uses a local cached catalog.

 You can load additional catalogs at runtime.
 For example, you can load a catalog produced by a separate, compatible project to load Addressable assets built by that project.
 Refer to [Loading content from multiple projects](MultiProject.md) for more information.